Son of Edwin Percy and Norah Hannam.

 as did his employer, John Edward Ellis.
 The terms of his enlistment were that of a Short Service Obligation, i.e. for the

-possibly as early the month of February 1916 and allocated the serial number 29192 before being posted to the Depot of the
+possibly in the month of May 1916 and allocated the serial number 29192 before being posted to the Depot of the West Yorkshire

-West Yorkshire Regiment.
-(Authors note: There is a suggestion of service with the 19th Battalion, West Yorkshire Regiment
+Regiment.
+(Authors note:- There is a suggestion of service with the 19th (Reserve) Battalion, West Yorkshire Regiment, but

-and exact mobilisation dates are unclear).
-Originally intended as a draft to the 1st Battalion, West Yorkshire Regiment, a
+this cannot be determined with any degree of accuracy).
+Originally intended as a draft to the 1st Battalion, West Yorkshire

-Regular Army battalion, an analysis of numerous surviving service documents indicates that a posting to his intended unit,
+Regiment, a Regular Army Battalion, an analysis of numerous surviving service documents indicates that a posting to his intended

-i.e. the 1st Battalion, West Yorkshire Regiment, was changed when he was posted overseas in early July 1916.
-Arriving at the
+unit, i.e. the 1st Battalion, West Yorkshire Regiment, was changed when he was posted overseas.
+The date of posting to the

 (Service) Battalion, Northumberland Fusiliers (2nd Tyneside Irish)